Torres leads Yankees to 5-1 win and sweep of Twins

 Minnesota went 1 for 12 with runners in scoring position and stranded 11, falling to 3 for 28 in the series with 25 left on base.

-Minnesota has lost 16 consecutive postseason games, tying the North American major sports record held by the Chicago Blackhawks in the NHL from 1975-79.
+Minnesota has lost 16 consecutive postseason games, tying the North American major sports record set by the NHL's Chicago Blackhawks from 1975-79.

 Chad Green, the third of five relievers, got four outs for the win and Chapman froze Nelson Cruz with a 99 mph called third strike to end it.
 Yankees relievers allowed three runs over 13 1/3 innings, in the series.

-Eddie Rosario went 3 for 4 for the Twins with a homer to lead off the eighth off Britton, who was limping a bit covering first base on a grounder two batters earlier and left in the eighth with assistance from head athletic trainer Steve Donahue.
+Eddie Rosario went 3 for 4 for the Twins with a homer starting the eighth off Britton, who jammed his right ankle while grabbing Torres' toss in the seventh and left one out later with assistance from head athletic trainer Steve Donahue.

 Typifying this long-running lopsided matchup, almost all the could-go-either-way plays went to the Yankees, leaving the Twins largely shaking their heads at all their near misses.

 Severino, who didn't make his 2019 debut until Sept.
-17, threw a first-pitch ball to 11 of the 17 batters he faced, including all six in the second inning.
-He finished four scoreless innings, though, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.
+17, started 11 of 17 batters with balls, including all six in the second inning.
+Still, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.

 BY THE NUMBERS

-Britton faced 67 left-handed batters in the regular season without allowing a home run. ...
-According to MLB's Statcast data, Rosario's double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. ...
-The Twins ranked just 26th in the majors with a .217 batting average with the bases loaded during the regular season. ...
-Sanó went 1 for 12 with eight strikeouts in the series.
+According to MLB's Statcast, Rosario's double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. ...
+Sano went 1 for 12 with eight strikeouts in the series.

 TRAINER'S ROOM

-Yankees: With their optimal lineup finally available after an onslaught of injuries all season long, Boone used an identical batting order for the third straight time.
-The only other time this year he did so in three straight games was from Sept.
+Yankees: With their optimal lineup finally available after an onslaught of injurie, Boone used an identical batting order for three straight games for the second time this year, after Sept.
 6-8.

-"I do like the work and the flow we have right now.
-Obviously, it's a little more healthier group than we've been," Boone said.
-"So kind of have that luxury of rolling them out in some similar spots."

-Twins: Baldelli wrote his lineup with Cave in RF, Marwin Gonzalez at 1B and C.J.
-Cron on the bench.
-Cron, who pinch hit for Cave in the seventh inning, battled a sore thumb for most of the summer, but Baldelli said Cron was "definitely available" and not held out for health reasons.